Seascape Consultants undertake research, leadership and consultancy across a range of marine disciplines. Our current projects include:

 Blue Nodules: Breakthrough Solutions for the Sustainable Harvesting and Processing of Deep Sea Polymetallic Nodules.
 This H2020 project addresses the challenge of creating a viable and sustainable value chain to retrieve polymetallic nodules from the ocean floor.
 It will develop and test new highly-automated and sustainable technologies for deep-sea mining with minimal environmental pressures.
 Seascape leads the work on environmental impacts. www.blue-nodules.eu

 Strategies for Environmental Monitoring of Marine Carbon Capture and Storage (STEMM-CCS): This 4-year project, funded under H2020 from spring 2016, will deliver new insights, guidelines for best practice, and tools for all phases of the CO2 storage cycle at offshore CCS sites.
-Seascape will lead the work package on Knowledge Sharing.
+Seascape leads the work package on Knowledge Sharing.
 For more information please visit www.stemm-ccs.eu

 Industrial Applications of Marine Enzymes (INMARE) is focused on the development of innovative screening and expression platforms to discover and use the functional protein diversity from the sea.
 In this project, Seascape will coordinate the work package on communication and dissemination.
 For more information please visit www.inmare-h2020.eu